carter-thaxton/tweegee-web/README.md

 tweegee-web
 ===========

-Sibling project to `Tweegee`, which is used to create Twine stories.
+Parent project to `Tweegee` and `tws-to-twee-converter', used to create Twine stories.

+Recursively checkout submodules with `git clone --recurse-submodules https://github.com/carter-thaxton/tweegee-web.git`